 Modern Italy: Your Eyewitness Guide to the World’s Greatest Destination

-Learn all about Italy, from its history and art to its food and culture, to its beautiful cities.
-Along the way, you’ll get a bird’s-eye view of Italy’s most prominent cities like Rome, Florence, Venice, and Milan.
+Learn about Italy, from its history and art to its food and culture, to its beautiful cities.
+You’ll get a bird’s-eye view of Italy’s most prominent cities like Rome, Florence, Venice, and Milan.

 Here are just a few highlights: